 2. Get creative

 A 2015 Business Travel News (BTN) Group survey of 504 travel management professionals reveals that some businesses have tried creative strategies such as making watch lists, putting new employees on the watch list for a few months to ensure compliance and then removing them from the audit altogether.
 In this way, employees get a bit of freedom once they have gained the company’s trust and are fully aware of the policies.
-Other companies have explored approaches such as offering additional time off for travel if the employee books economy class for the flight.
+Other companies have explored approaches such as offering additional time off for travel if employees book airfares in economy class.

 3. Educate employees on duty of care

 It’s a commonplace in the managed travel world that travel policies should address duty of care—a company’s obligations to protect employees from harm while traveling.
-How duty of care is handled within different companies and even at different TMCs, however, differs.
-Some best practices include assessing risk prior to an employee’s trip and informing employees of potential risks and resources prior to the trip; developing a crisis management plan and confirming suppliers support the plan; and tracking travelers at all times.
+How duty of care is handled within different companies and at different travel management companies, however, differs.
+Some best practices include assessing risk prior to an employee’s trip and informing travelers of potential risks and resources before they are en route; developing a crisis management plan and confirming suppliers support the plan; as well as tracking travelers at all times.